-And still Norhala's golden chant lured; higher and even higher reached the following wave.
-Now we were rising upon a steep slope; now the amethystine, gleaming ring was almost overheard.
+And still Northala's golden chant lured; higher and ever higher reached the following wave.
+Now we were rising upon a steep slope; now the amethystine, gleaming ring was almost overhead.

 Norhala's song ceased.
 One breathless, soundless moment and we had pierced the veils.
 A globule of sapphire shone afar, the elfin bubble of her home.
 We neared it.